Ice Ribbon: History

 In February 2012, Ice Ribbon formed a partnership with Japanese pop group hy4_4yh (Hyper Yo-yo).
 The partnership led to the group making musical appearances at Ice Ribbon events, performing Maki Narumiya's new entrance theme and, on March 7, the two promoting the first "Hyper Ribbon" event, which featured both matches and musical performances.
 On December 12, 2012, Neoplus officially announced the creation of Corazon Joshi Puroresu, Ice Ribbon's sister promotion, which features a more theatrical take on professional wrestling.
 Following Sayaka Obihiro's December 2012 departure from Ice Ribbon, the promotion put 19 O'Clock Girls ProWrestling on hiatus as it considered the future of the program.
 On January 4, 2014, Ice Ribbon was dealt another blow, when Hikaru Shida announced she was also leaving the promotion the following March.
 On January 22, longtime freelancer Mio Shirai signed a contract with Ice Ribbon.
 Following her September 2015 retirement, she became a referee and trainer for Ice Ribbon.
 On January 3, 2016, Ice Ribbon Aoi Kizuki announced her departure from the promotion.

 In March 2017, Hana Date, Karen Date, Nao Date and Nori Date, four mixed martial artists representing Team Date, signed with Ice Ribbon.
 In 2018, Team Date's contracts with Ice Ribbon expired.

-In February 2021, the Ice Ribbon dojo hosted the Warabi Regional bracket for United States-based All Elite Wrestling (AEW)'s Women's World Championship Eliminator Tournament.
+In February 2021, the Ice Ribbon dojo hosted the Warabi Regional bracket for United States–based All Elite Wrestling (AEW)'s Women's World Championship Eliminator Tournament.
 The tournament was broken into two separate brackets, with eight women competing in matches in the Jacksonville Regional bracket and eight women competing in Ice Ribbon's Warabi Regional bracket.
 The winner of each bracket will then face each other in the tournament final on AEW Dynamite to determine the overall winner, with the overall tournament winner facing Ice Ribbon alumni Hikaru Shida for the AEW Women's World Championship at Revolution.
 The tournament was won by Ryo Mizunami.

 In September 2021, president of Ice Ribbon Hajime Sato appeared alongside Kounosuke Izui, promoter of Lady's Ring, on an episode of CMLL Informa to announce the establishment of a working relationship between the two promotions and the Mexican-based Consejo Mundial de Lucha Libre (CMLL).

+On December 12, 2023, Ice Ribbon was acquired by management company Rebellions Co., Ltd.